matospiso/recsys24-abs-ease/README.md

 1. `experimentMovieLens.ipynb` - experiment on the MovieLens dataset.
 2. `experimentBeerAdvocate.ipynb` - experiment on the BeerAdvocate dataset.

 To reproduce the results, simply re-run the notebooks.
 The notebook runs hyperparameter tuning and the main experiment.
-The experiment is organized as a 2x2 grid, where both EASE and abs(EASE) are evaluated w.r.t. positive-only interactions and positive+negative interactions.
+The experiment is organized as a 2x2 grid, where both EASE and abs(EASE) are evaluated w.r.t. positive input interactions and positive+negative input interactions.
 The results are saved in the `./results/` directory.

 ### Results
 The results of the experiments are saved in the `./results/` directory.